xTheBHox/15418-f18-nonogram/README.md

 Finally, it may be useful to try writing our solver to run on a processor like a Xeon Phi which has a large number of independent processors but better performance with divergent execution.

 ### Languages
-C++: Fast, with good library support.
+- C++: Fast, with good library support.
-CUDA: for GPU utilization
+- CUDA: for GPU utilization.

 ## Schedule